 Admission to the full time and parttime Blended Learning advanced LL.M. programme in Air and Space Law.

-To be in a position to advise air transport undertakings as they privatise or if they seek to cooperate with other firms by joining tactical and strategic alliances, it is essential first to understand what are the relevant antitrust and competition laws, and how enforcement and compliance work in practice.
+To be able to advise air transport undertakings as they privatise or if they seek to cooperate with other firms by joining tactical and strategic alliances, it is essential that one first understands the relevant, applicable antitrust and competition laws, and how enforcement and compliance work in practice.
 This course aims to provide students with a profound knowledge of EU competition and US antitrust law and policy, as well as case law, while also considering Competition Law regimes in other parts of the world.
-Topics covered include interlining, alliances, joint ventures, mergers and foreign investment, as well as State aid granted to airlines and airports.
+Topics covered include interlining, alliances, joint ventures, mergers, and foreign investment, as well as State aid granted to airlines and airports.

 Upon completion of this course, students should be able to:

-Know the most important case law in the area of air transport competition law & policy.
+Know the key case law in the area of air transport competition;

-Explain the regulation of air transport competition law and policy on the international and EU level.
+Explain the regulation of air transport competition within the EU and beyond;

 Students can view the timetable in Brightspace.
 Participation in the online classes is optional for Blended Leaners.